eandrews737/Vaporwave-Forums/README.md

 #Sideproject

-A project demostrating Eric's slow journey to being a successful web developer.
+A project demostrating Eric's amazing journey on learning to be a web developer.

 ##Installation